top of page

 Years ago I sat down to dinner at a home in Vietnam.
 It was an enormous spread - there was phở, spring rolls, salads, meats and a lot of dishes I didn't know what they were.
 Our host, a Vietnamese man, wanted to really treat us and he lifted a large lobster off the plate next to me.
 I had seen it and thought it was a decorative piece.
 But when he lifted it and held it above a pot of boiling water, the animal kicked its legs and I could have sworn it screamed as it disappeared in the pot.
 It all went so quick I was unable to stop our host.
 It's one of those travel moments that stays with you forever.

 A breathtakingly beautiful country, Vietnam is at once incredibly exotic and utterly compelling.
 Gaze over the surreal limestone islands of Halong Bay, walk or cycle through rice paddies, soak up the street scenes in Hanoi’s Old Quarter, get clothing tailored in Hoi An, dodge traffic in Saigon, enjoy delicious food, laze on long sandy beaches and mingle and laugh with the engaging locals.
-Vietnam is all that and more - here are all the highlights and must-have adventure travel experiences in Vietnam.
+Vietnam is all that and more - here are all the highlights and must-have experiences in Vietnam.

 When to go